-Often, patients will experience a mild, dull ache during treatment and up to 24 hours post treatment.
-Some discomfort is experienced during the rapid ‘twitch response’ but this discomfort is minimal and last only a few seconds.
+Often, patients will experience a mild, dull ache during treatment and up to 24 hours post-treatment.
+Some discomfort is experienced during the rapid ‘twitch response’ but this discomfort is minimal and lasts only for a few seconds.
 It is normal to have mild to moderate muscle soreness after dry needling treatment.
 Drinking lots of water, stretching, moving your body and heating the sore muscles can reduce the duration of the soreness.
-Side effects include mild muscle soreness and bruising in some patients.
+In some patients, side effects include mild muscle soreness and bruising.

 Acupuncture derives from Eastern Chinese medicine and the needles are inserted into points studied on the body’s meridians.
 The fundamental belief of acupuncture is that illness is the result of blocked or interrupted chi.
 Chi provides your body with healing energy.
 Acupuncture seeks to remove these blockages and return your energy flow to a state of balance.

-Unlike acupuncture, dry needling is a western technique which uses an “in-and-out” technique, which means the needle does not stay in the selected area for long.
-The needle is inserted to release a trigger point and moved in and out if the skin.
+Unlike acupuncture, dry needling is a western technique that uses an “in-and-out” technique, which means the needle does not stay in the selected area for long.
+The needle is inserted to release a trigger point and moved in and out of the skin.